JimmyAyivor/street-verse-app/README.md

 # StreetVerse
-[StreetVerse](https://www.google.com) is the world’s premier global NFT streetwear club.
-We are a community built by fashion lovers, founded to celebrate the authenticity and diversity of streetwear culture.
+[StreetVerse](https://www.streetverse.club) is the world’s premier global NFT street-wear club.
+We are a community built by fashion lovers, founded to celebrate the authenticity and diversity of street-wear culture.

 # Technologies